Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 So now we need to handle the token stream, but before we do that, lets write some tests.
-We'll keep it simple for now, while `++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.` outputs "Hello, world!\n", so does the following, with only 3 instructions of the 8 possible:
+We'll keep it simple for now, while `++++++++[>++++[>++>+++>+++>+<<<<-]>+>+>->>+[<]<-]>>.>---.+++++++..+++.>>.<-.<.+++.------.--------.>>+.>++.` outputs "Hello, world!\n", so does the following, with only 3 of the 8 possible instructions:

 ```rust,should_panic
 # macro_rules! brain_fudge {